 2) If a licensed rescue comes forward to save them.
 That's where we come in!

 Our rescue volunteers visit animal control, interact with the pets being held and take pictures to send to our network of receiving rescues.
 Once a receiving rescue has committed to accept a pet, the pet is then placed with a foster family.
-While there they receive veterinary care, healthy nutrition and most importantly, LOVE!
+In foster care they receive veterinary treatment, healthy nutrition and most importantly, LOVE!
 These pets stay with their foster families until they are fully healthy and ready for adoption.

 Our group transports, on average, 200 dogs per month to our receiving rescues (all no-kill shelters and organizations) or to their new family.
 Sadly, without our help, over 90% of these pets would not make it out alive.